etamity/dashpad/README.md

 }
 ```

-Each `SideMenu` menu item also can have submenu, and you can assign it to `children` array in the menu item.
+Each `SideMenu` menu item also can have submenu, and we can assign it to `children` array in the menu item.

 SideMenu
 Add sub menu into menu item